ulrikstrid/ligo/gitlab-pages/docs/tutorials/optimisation/examples/README.md

-# Migrating from Ethereum guide
+# Optimisation examples

-These examples act as a supplementary material for the optimization tutorial.
-Here you can find four groups of contracts that showcase different optimization techniques:
+These examples act as a supplementary material for the optimisation tutorial.
+Here you can find four groups of contracts that showcase different optimisation techniques:

-1. Constants optimization (`contracts/constants`):
+1. Constants optimisation (`contracts/constants`):
-  * V1 – a non-optimized version that uses a large constant
+  * V1 – a non-optimised version that uses a large constant
-  * V2 – an optimized version that uses a smaller constant
+  * V2 – an optimised version that uses a smaller constant
 2. Basic function inlining (`contracts/inlining`):
   * V1 – a version with no inlining
   * V2 – a contract with one of the functions marked as "inline"